adafruit/Adafruit_Mynewt/Documentation/00_InstallNotes.md

 ### Newt and Go Paths

-To make `newt` available from the command line the following was added to `~/.bash_profile` (you'll need to restart terminal to take effect):
+To make `newt` available from the command line the following values must also be define on your system:

 ```
 # Add Go and Newt Paths (Mynewt, etc.)
 export GOPATH=$HOME/prog/go
 export PATH="$GOPATH"/bin/:$PATH
 ```

+### Creating a `paths.bash` Script

-**UPDATE:** To simplify the path issues, [paths.bash](https://github.com/adafruit/Adafruit_Mynewt/blob/master/paths.bash) was added to the root folder of the project, with the following contents:
+To simplify the path issues described above, simply add a [paths.bash](https://github.com/adafruit/Adafruit_Mynewt/blob/master/paths.bash) file to the root folder of the project, with the following content:

 ```
 #!/bin/bash